Is it legal for a company to get paid in cryptocurrency?

 Over the course of the last ten years, cryptocurrency has become a prominent digital asset, capturing the attention of many.
 Its popularity has grown as a viable method of payment for goods and services, and an increasing number of individuals are exploring its use in business transactions or as payment for work.
 However, due to its recent emergence, many people are uncertain about how cryptocurrency works, particularly in the context of receiving payments in this form.

-In previous articles, we discussed the general idea of blockchain on the legal side and how blockchain can solve IP problems.
+In previous articles, we discussed the general idea of blockchain on the legal side.
 As we continue our exploration of this topic, it is important to provide guidance on how companies in the USA should react and respond if a customer wishes to pay for goods or services with cryptocurrency.
 Since many countries still lack clear regulations for cryptocurrency, I will focus on addressing this issue for companies operating in such regions.
 To this end, I propose creating a FAQ to help these businesses navigate this complex landscape.

 Q1: Is it legal to be paid in cryptocurrency in the USA?